 DCPS assigns lottery preferences to students to match them with schools in their neighborhoods and keep siblings together.
-The following preferences are extended to DCPS lottery applicants for SY20-21, if they meet specific criteria:
+The following preferences are extended to DCPS lottery applicants for SY21-22, if they meet specific criteria:

 - In-boundary preference (PK3/PK4 applicants only)

 - 2. Sibling preference

 - 3. Proximity preference

-- 4. Stevens priority preference